WICG/dbsc/DBSCE/Overview.md

 1. **Pre-Session initiation with special headers (steps 1-2):** When a user starts a sign-in process, or initiates a session, the webpage initiating the session sends special headers `Sec-Session-GenerateKey` and `Sec-Session-HelperIdList` to the browser in response, to indicate that the session is expected to be DBSC(E) compliant.

    - The `Sec-Session-GenerateKey` header contains the URL of the server(RP), the URL of the IdP (authentication service in most cases - which is optional for consumer use cases), a `nonce` and any extra parameters that the IdP wants to send to the Local Key Helper. `nonce` is essential to prevent replay of cached binding key/binding statements from a different device (proof of posession) and to prevent the clock-skew between the IdP and the Local Key Helper.
-      - For all _public local key helpers_, e.d., Contoso's IDP calling Fabrikam's Local key helper, `nonce`  must be _shortlived_.
-If `nonce`  is not shortlived, it is possible to steal the `bindingStatement` and the `bindingKey` from a device controlled by the attacker and to be able to bind the cookies to the malicious `bindingKey`.
-The allowance for long lived `nonce`  is possible with _private local key helpers_ and covered [later](#idp-calls-private-local-key-helper).
+      - For all _public local key helpers_, e.g., Contoso's IDP calling Fabrikam's Local key helper, `nonce`  must be _shortlived_.
+If `bindingStatement` is not shortlived, it is possible for the attacker to generate the `bindingStatement` and the `bindingKey` from a device controlled by the attacker and use them to bind the victim's cookies to the malicious `bindingKey`.
+The enforcement of a shortlived binding statement is achieved through `nonce`.
+      - The allowance for long lived `bindingStatement` is possible with _private local key helpers_ where the IDP can use other means to establish fresh proof of posession of the device.
+This is covered in detail in [later sections](#idp-calls-private-local-key-helper).
       - `nonce` also helps prevent the clock skew between servers where IDP and Attestation servers are from different vendors.
-Since the `nonce`  sent by the IDP is embedded in the binding statement, the IDP will be able to validate `nonce`  to ensure the `binding statement` is issued recently.
+Since the `nonce`  sent by the IDP is embedded in the `bindingStatement`, the IDP will be able to validate `nonce` to ensure the `binding statement` is issued recently.
-      - `nonce` is generated by the IdP/RP as a part of the request, a random number with time sensitivity, and must be embedded in the binding statement.
-IdP will be able to validate nonce to ensure the binding statement is freshly issued.
+      - `nonce` is generated by the IdP/RP as a part of the request, is a random number that MUST be unique, and MUST be time sensitive and MUST be verifiable by the issuer.
    - The `Sec-Session-HelperIdList` header contains a list of helper IDs that the browser can use to generate the key.
 As we touched upon before, there could be multiple devices on a single physical device, and/or multiple device registration clients on a single device.
 The `HelperId` helps the browser to choose the right **Local Key Helper** to generate the key.
 The browser will evaluate the policy for the IdP and the helper IDs, and choose the appropriate helper ID to generate the key.
 The browser will then call the Local Key Helper to generate the key.

 1. **Key and Binding Statement Generation (steps 3-7):** The Local Key Helper generates the key and the binding statement.
 AIK refers to the `Attestation Key` described [above](#attestation-key).
 The binding statement is expected to contain the `nonce` sent by the IdP, the thumbprint of the public key, and any extra claims that the IdP wants to send.

    - Format of the Binding Statement: We expect the `binding statement` will be a `string`, as we want to keep the format open to allow for platform-specific optimizations.
 However, the validation of the `binding statement` is prescribed to include `nonce` and the thumbprint of the public key.
 The `binding statement` is expected to be shortlived to prevent forgery of the binding statement from a different device.
-More details on `binding statement` can be found [here](./KeyGeneration.md#binding-statement).
+More details on `binding statement` can be found [here](#binding-statement).
    - The `extra claims` is a provision added for specific IdPs or Local Key Helper vendors to add any additional information to the `binding statement`.
 It is intentionally left undefined, and can be customized.
    - Local Key Helper can optionally signal the browser to cache the Binding Statement in the browser.
 This is to avoid repeated calls to the Local Key Helper for the same IdP.
 The browser can cache the Binding Statement for a certain time, and if the IdP requests a new key within that time, the browser can return the cached Binding Statement.
 TBD define under which conditions.